gge-ucd/wRangling_Seminar/documents/R-timeseries.md

 Challenge 2: Pressure Transducer (Solinst) Data Logger
 ------------------------------------------------------

 Let's practice with another data file, a logger that records water temperature and river stage every 15 minutes from the NF American River.
-You can [download the file](wRangling_Seminar/data/2015_NFA_solinst_08_05.csv) or read the file in directly from the [webpage](https://raw.githubusercontent.com/gge-ucd/wRangling_Seminar/master/data/2015_NFA_solinst_08_05.csv), we've practiced both now.
+You can download the file by right clicking on the [webpage](https://raw.githubusercontent.com/gge-ucd/wRangling_Seminar/master/data/2015_NFA_solinst_08_05.csv), or simply use the web URL.
+We've practiced both now.

 *This dataset has 35,038 observations for water temperature, and stage (pressure transducer info).*